rosiegardner/react-help-queue/README.md

 #### By: Rosie Gardner

 ## Description
- This web application was created as an Independent Project for React Fundamentals and Redux - Introduction to create-react-app, JSX, props, and components.
+ This web application was created as an exercise for React Fundamentals and Redux - Introduction to create-react-app, JSX, props, and components.
 Using full CRUD functionality, this application allows users to add, view, update, edit, and delete tickets.

 ### Technologies Used